Complete Guide to Medicare: Understanding When You Can Enroll in Medicare

 - You have turned 65.

-- You have been awarded Social Security disability benefits and have been receiving benefits for 24 consecutive months.
+- You have been receiving Social Security disability benefits for 24 consecutive months.

 - You have been diagnosed with end-stage renal disease (ESRD).